The Camera Club of Laguna Woods Village will conduct five (5) Digital Critiques this year, concluding with a Year-End Competition.

 The Critique schedule is listed below, with Special Subject definitions.
 Critiques are also posted on the Club Calendar.

 Submission guidelines (PDF), are listed below the schedule.
+Read these rules carefully, as they change year to year.

 Most Recent Critique.